Julianaguilar98/JulesEQ-EqualizerPlugin/README.md

 # JulesEQ-EqualizerPlugin

-#JulesEQ is a 3 band digital Equalizer with a custom GUI, spectrum analyzer and a response curve.
+JulesEQ is a 3 band digital Equalizer with a custom GUI, spectrum analyzer and a response curve.

-#There is a low shelf band, a parametric band, and a high shelf band.
+There is a low shelf band, a parametric band, and a high shelf band.

-#The shelf bands have an adjustable slope, and the parametric band has adjustable gain and quality.
+The shelf bands have an adjustable slope, and the parametric band has adjustable gain and quality.

-#Best of all, JulesEQ is available in VST3/AU/AAX Format, so it is compatible with a wide range of Digital Audio Workstations (DAW's).
+Best of all, JulesEQ is available in VST3/AU/AAX Format, so it is compatible with a wide range of Digital Audio Workstations (DAW's).

-#This includes: Reaper, Cubase, Ableton, Pro Tools, and Logic Pro
+This includes: Reaper, Cubase, Ableton, Pro Tools, and Logic Pro.